"We're consumer obsessed" — you said it, now actually do it

 As someone who truly believes in being consumer-led, I simply don't understand when brand leaders eschew the thought of incorporating consumer input.
 It’s just another tool to accompany hindsight selling data and your gut.
 Utilize it or discount it, but ignore it at your own risk.

-With over 20 years of experience in the retail industry, Chris Hull advises growing brands like Rothy’s, Shinola, Traeger, and Allbirds to modernize their product development and go-to-market process.
-Previously, he led global merchandising organizations at Nike, Converse, and Shinola.
+With over 20 years of experience in the retail industry, previously led global merchandising organizations at Shinola, Converse, and Nike.

 Meet the new Digital Line Review: better decisions, fewer meetings